melpais/ai-workshop/README.md

 Complete the steps within [0-init](./0-init/README.md) module.

 ## Solutions
-In this workshop, we will go through 6 solutions over 3 hours.
+In this workshop, we will go through 6 solutions.

 Lets get started!
 ### Virtual Proctor